cityssm/faster-web-helper/modules/inventoryScanner/README.md

 For example, there is no other way to retrieve IIU error logs on demand, or to execute the IIU integration on demand.

-The user use built-in FASTER authentication, not Active Directory.
+The user must use built-in FASTER authentication, not Active Directory.
 At minimum, the user should have access to the "Reports" and "Integrations" domains, and access to the appropriate organizations, storerooms, and maintenance shops.